#KnoxProud Day and Founders Day are less than two weeks away! On February 15, we will celebrate this two-in-o...

 A native of Grand Ridge, Illinois, John Huston Finley graduated from Knox in 1887 and was named president of the College in 1892 at the age of 29 -- the youngest president in Knox history.
 Finley is credited with expanding and modernizing the College's curriculum.
 Under his tenure, Knox also inaugurated its annual Founders Day celebration and staged the first of many re-enactments of the Lincoln-Douglas debate held at Knox in 1858.

 Finley left Knox in 1899 to join fellow Knox alumni at McClure's Magazine, one of the first "muckraking" journals of investigative reporting.
-In 1900, he accepted a teaching position at Princeton University and was selected president of City College of New York in 1903.
-In 1913, Finley was appointed commissioner of education for the State of New York.
+In 1900, he accepted a teaching position at Princeton University and was elected president of City College of New York in 1903.
+In 1913, Finley was appointed a commissioner of education for the State of New York.
 After World War I, he headed an international Red Cross delegation to Palestine.

 Finley joined the staff of the New York Times in 1921 and, in 1937, was named the newspaper's editor-in-chief.
 Finley lectured worldwide, wrote eight books and was awarded 32 honorary degrees.
 He died in 1940.

-John Huston Finley lives on at Knox today in the Finley Collection in Seymour Library -- an extraordinary collection of texts on the history of the Mississippi Valley and Midwest, given to Knox in Finley's honor by one of his colleagues, Edward Caldwell.
+John Huston Finley lives on at Knox today in the Finley Collection in Seymour Library—an extraordinary collection of texts on the history of the Mississippi Valley and Midwest, given to Knox in Finley's honor by one of his colleagues, Edward Caldwell.
 Finley's extraordinary leadership and dedication to his alma mater made a significant difference in the life of the College.
 By joining the John Huston Finley Society, you follow in the footsteps of one of Knox's most notable young alumni.